Organizational Culture, Health & Safety

 Systems to Achieve a Work-Life Balance

-• Pre- and post- childbirth leave:
+• Pre- and post- childbirth leave(special leave, paid):

 A pregnant woman can take leave from six weeks before childbirth (14 weeks in the case of multiple pregnancy) up to eight weeks after the childbirth date.